revloc02/dndMarkdown/colver-5e-homebrew.md

 * Acting **heroically** or taking a significant **risk**
 * Being **creative** or clever or **ingenious**

-A player announces their intent to get Inspiration by doing one of these actions, i.e. they lobby for Inpiration.
+A player announces their intent to get Inspiration by doing one of these actions, i.e. they lobby for Inspiration.
 This is negotiated with the DM.
 The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama that is ultimately entertaining.
 If the act is intense enough, the DM can even occasionally grant 2 Inspiration for the activity.

 ### Momentum